 Appalachian neither requires nor recommends letters of recommendation for admission.

 *Transcripts are required from each institution at which you have attempted credit.
 You should continue to send updated transcripts as grades are posted at the end of semesters to keep us up-to-date on transferable coursework.

 Planning to transfer

-- Applicants with fewer than 30 hours of transferable credit will be reviewed based on high school GPA, SAT or ACT scores, and all attempted college coursework.
+- Applicants with fewer than 24 hours of transferable credit will be reviewed based on competitive high school GPA and SAT or ACT scores, and all attempted college coursework.
 NC High School Minimum Course Requirements apply if under the age of 21.

 Meeting these minimum requirements for admission does not guarantee admission as admission is only granted until the class is full each year.
 Additionally, applicants must have earned a C or better in coursework in addition to other requirements for it to be considered transferable.